AndyWebServices/freeipa-zerossl/README.md

-These two scripts try to automatically obtain and install Let's Encrypt certs to FreeIPA web interface.
+These two scripts try to automatically obtain and install ZeroSSL certs to FreeIPA web interface.

 To use it, do this:
 * BACKUP /var/lib/ipa/certs/ and /var/lib/ipa/private/ to some safe place (it contains private keys!)
 * clone/unpack all scripts somewhere
-* set EMAIL variable in renew-le.sh
-* run setup-le.sh script once to prepare the machine.
-The script will:
-  * install Let's Encrypt client package
-  * install Let's Encrypt CA certificates into FreeIPA certificate store
-  * requests new certificate for FreeIPA web interface
-* run renew-le.sh script once a day: it will renew the cert as necessary
+* `sudo su`* Install acme.sh.
+Set the email to your ZeroSSL account email
+  * `curl https://get.acme.sh | sh -s email=admin@andywebservices.com`
+* Install GTS, ISRG, UserTrust, and ZeroSSL CA root certs `setup-le.sh` script \
+  * Run `./setup-le.sh`

 If you have any problem, feel free to contact FreeIPA team: